Azure/azure-iot-connected-factory/README.md

   * **Connectedfactory:** contains the source code for the complete preconfigured solution, including the solution portal web app and the simulated factories.

 ### Preparation
 1. Install from  [here](https://www.visualstudio.com/downloads/).
-Release notes could be found [here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes).
+Release notes can be found [here](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-relnotes).
   * Choose your edition
   * Any of these editions will work
   * Whatever edition you choose to install please ensure that you have selected: